companieshouse/document-generator/README.md

 document-generator-interface
 ===================================
-The document-generator-interface is a sub module within document-generator, it holds the interface DocumentInforService that contains the methods to getDocumentInfo in order to return the DocumentInfo model which will contain String data, String assetId, String templateId
+The document-generator-interface is a sub module within document-generator, it holds the interface DocumentInfoService that contains the methods to getDocumentInfo in order to return the DocumentInfo model which will contain String data, String assetId, String templateId.